tbazant/ai-prompts/SUSE-styleguide.md

+# Task
+Update the current file (or selected text) where
+* any of the below rules are not respected
+* the meaning is not clear

 # General
 * Use American English.
-* Write clear sentences with 25 words or less.
+* Shorten or split sentences longer than 25 words but keep their meaning.
 * Use "-ize" spellings.
 * Do not use contractions.
 * Avoid possessives.